tskit-dev/tskit/docs/numba.md

 ## ARG Traversal

 Beyond iterating through trees, you may need to traverse the ARG vertically.
-The {class}`NumbaChildIndex` and {class}`NumbaParentIndex` classes provide efficient access to parent-child relationships in the edge table within `numba.njit` functions.
+The {meth}`~NumbaTreeSequence.child_index` method and {class}`ParentIndex` class provide efficient access to parent-child relationships in the edge table within `numba.njit` functions.

-The {class}`NumbaChildIndex` allows you to efficiently find all edges where a given node is the parent.
+The {meth}`~NumbaTreeSequence.child_index` method returns an array that allows you to efficiently find all edges where a given node is the parent.
 Since edges are already sorted by parent in the tskit data model, this is implemented using simple range indexing.
-For any node `u`, `child_range[u]` gives a tuple of the start and stop indices in the tskit edge table where node `u` is the parent.
+For any node `u`, the returned array `child_index[u]` gives a tuple of the start and stop indices in the tskit edge table where node `u` is the parent.

-The {class}`NumbaParentIndex` allows you to efficiently find all edges where a given node is the child.
-Since edges are not sorted by child in the edge table, this class builds a custom index that sorts edge IDs by child node (and then by left coordinate).
-For any node `u`, `parent_range[u]` gives a tuple of the start and stop indices in the `parent_index` array, and `parent_index[start:stop]` gives the actual tskit edge IDs.
+The {meth}`~NumbaTreeSequence.parent_index` method creates a {class}`ParentIndex` that allows you to efficiently find all edges where a given node is the child.
+Since edges are not sorted by child in the edge table, the returned class contains a custom index that sorts edge IDs by child node (and then by left coordinate).
+For any node `u`, `parent_index.index_range[u]` gives a tuple of the start and stop indices in the `edge_index` array, and `parent_index.edge_index[start:stop]` gives the actual tskit edge IDs.

-Both indexes can be obtained from a `NumbaTreeSequence`:
+Both can be obtained from a {class}`NumbaTreeSequence`:

 ```{code-cell} python
 # Get the indexes